 - Investing for tomorrow's fish: the FRDC's research and development plan 2005-2010, the FRDC's fourth five-year plan, came into effect.
 Like its predecessor, the plan was based on forecast changes to the FRDC's business environment and redefined the Corporation's strategic challenges.
-The FRDC's program structure was further enhanced, as shown in Appendix A. - Following a wide review of Australian Government statutory authorities' corporate governance by John Uhrig, the Government announced that R&D corporations would remain in place under the CAC Act, with their own boards.
+The FRDC's program structure was further enhanced, as shown in Appendix A: Evolution of the FRDC's programs in successive R&D plans.] - Following a wide review of Australian Government statutory authorities' corporate governance by John Uhrig, the Government announced that R&D corporations would remain in place under the CAC Act, with their own boards.
 The Government ratified the rural R&D corporation model as the preferred mode for engaging in government-industry partnerships.
 The PIERD Act would be amended to discontinue the position of government director and expand the range of desired expertise for selection of directors to include government policy processes and administration.
+The reasons were that appointment of government directors was inconsistent with a skills-based approach and that discontinuance would remove potential conflicts of interests in responsibilities to the department and the minister and responsibilities to the board and the R&D corporation.
 The review clearly identified that the FRDC board's role was to establish strategy, manage risk and opportunity (entrepreneurial), and monitor and respond to performance from its R&D investment.